QuantEcon/python_lecture_sandpit/source/rst/geom_series.rst

     plt.show()

-In this model, income grows over time, until it gradually converges to the infinite geometric series sum of income.
-We now examine what will happen if we vary the so-called **marginal propensity to consume**, i.e., the fraction of income that is consumed
+In this model, income grows over time, until it gradually converges to the infinite geometric series sum of income

+We now examine what will
+happen if we vary the so-called **marginal propensity to consume**, i.e., the fraction of income that is consumed